NOAA Sea Grant Marine, Coastal and Great Lakes National Aquaculture Initiative

-The 2018 Sea Grant Aquaculture Initiative has been released!
+The 2018 Sea Grant Aquaculture Initiative - this competition is now CLOSED

 The objectives of the Sea Grant National Aquaculture Initiative (NAI) are to: 1) address the needs of the U.S. ocean, coastal and Great Lakes aquaculture sector by supporting research, technology transfer, and best practices related to the sustainable aquaculture of ocean, coastal, or Great Lakes fish, shellfish, or algae species (including state- and federally managed species), 2) increase production of such species in federal waters and the coastal zone of state waters (as defined by the Coastal Zone Management Act – to include the Great Lakes), and, 3) address major constraints, barriers, or hurdles of domestic aquaculture development that currently limit increased production (this can include research, extension, technology transfer, regulatory/policy and/or legal activities to support production, market access, distribution, etc.).